coast-team/mute/README.md

 MUTE runs in the browser, which means that modifications are sent directly to your peers without any intermediary server.
 However the peer-to-peer technology requires at least a server for the initial discovery and signaling phase.
 A complete MUTE instance relies on the following services:

-Read more in our [deployment documentation](https://gitlab.inria.fr/coast-team/mute/mute/-/wikis/Deployment).
+Read more in our [deployment documentation](https://gitlab.inria.fr/coast-team/mute/mute/-/wikis/Deployment)

 ## :book: Development

-Run `npm install` and start the build/serve watchdog with `npm start`.
-The application is now available at [localhost:4200](http://localhost:4200) with the signaling server running at [localhost:8010](http://localhost:8010).)
+Run `npm install` then `npm start`.
+The application is now available at [localhost:4200](http://localhost:4200), the signaling server at [localhost:8010](http://localhost:8010).

-Read more in our [deployment documentation](https://gitlab.inria.fr/coast-team/mute/mute/-/wikis/Development).
+Read more in our [development documentation](https://gitlab.inria.fr/coast-team/mute/mute/-/wikis/Development)

 ## :bar_chart: Benchmark

 Compared to existing web-based collaborative text editing tools, MUTE does not require a powerful central server since the server is not performing any computation.
 You can even work offline and reconnect later without losing your changes.

-In our experience, performance drops significantly after reaching tens of users on a document on centralized platforms.
-MUTE doesn't process changes server-side, allowing much larger groups to collaboratively edit a document.
+While centralized alternatives suffer significant performance drops after reaching tens of users on a document, MUTE remains unfazed.
+This is due to its architecture: MUTE doesn't process changes server-side, allowing much larger groups to collaboratively edit a document.

 ## :hammer_and_wrench: Architecture

-MUTE relies on other libraries we develop, which you can reuse in your projects:
+MUTE relies on reusable libraries we develop:

 - [@coast-team/mute-core](https://gitlab.inria.fr/coast-team/mute/mute-modules/mute-core): core component ensuring typical document-editing operations are done in an orderly fashion
-- [@coast-team/mute-structs](https://gitlab.inria.fr/coast-team/mute/mute-modules/mute-structs): an implementation of the [LogootSplit](https://gitlab.inria.fr/coast-team/mute/mute-modules/mute-structs#ref-1) CRDT algorithm
+- [@coast-team/mute-structs](https://gitlab.inria.fr/coast-team/mute/mute-modules/mute-structs): an implementation of the [LogootSplit](https://gitlab.inria.fr/coast-team/mute/mute-modules/mute-structs#ref-1) CRDT algorithm.
+This algorithm can be seen as an extension for variable-sized elements (e.g. strings) of one of the basic CRDT algorithms for unit elements (e.g. characters).
 - [@coast-team/mute-crypto](https://gitlab.inria.fr/coast-team/mute/mute-modules/mute-crypto): a group cryptographic key agreement implementation using [Burmester and Desmedt's algorithm](https://gitlab.inria.fr/coast-team/mute/mute-modules/mute-crypto)
 - [@coast-team/mute-auth-proxy](https://github.com/coast-team/mute-auth-proxy): assign public/private key pairs to autenticated users, for later use in mute-crypto